bscholesboogie/AI_ROI/README.md

 # Calculate ROI from AI Adoption in Streamlit (tested in macOS Sequoia 15.3.2)

+The ROI calculation uses Monte Carlo simulation to calculate ROI based on the values assigned to the specified variables.
+To change a variable's value, simply move the slider.

 You can run the AI ROI calculation in Streamlit as follows:
 Open a regular terminal window (not a Python terminal) and type the following: